What to see and do in Bangkok: Must-sees?

 A visit to the temples of Ayutthaya is a must during your stay in Thailand.
 It was once considered the most spectacular city on earth.
 In the 16th century the kingdom extended into what is now Laos, Cambodia and Myanmar.
 It was a regional power for 417 years.

 It is located 1 hour from Bangkok so you can go there during the day and come back, or spend the night there.
-For us it is best to go on your own but there is also the possibility of going with an excursion, there are many agencies that offer it.
+For us it is best to go on your own but there is also the possibility to go with an excursion and you can book it here. book it here.

 See all the things to do in Ayutthaya here